 Panama has about 1,547 mi of coastline on the Caribbean and Pacific and 500 mi of navigable waterways, the canal included.
 Panama's largest ports are located on either end of the canal: Colón on the Caribbean side and Balboa near Panama City on the Pacific side.
-In 2022, they handled thesecond and third highest cargo volumes, respectively, of all Latin American and expansion completed in 2016 added a second, larger lane for ship traffic, doubling the canal's capacity and allowing the passage of significantly larger vessels.
+In 2023, they handled the first and fourth highest cargo volumes, respectively, of all Latin American and Caribbean ports.

+The Panama Canal: Built by the US and in operation since 1914. the 48 mi canal is a major international trade and shipping hub. linking the Pacific Atlantic and oceans. Δ \$5.3 billion expansion completed in 2016 added a second, larger lane for ship traffic, doubling the canal's capacity and allowing the passage of significantly larger vessels.
 The US is the world's most active user of the canal.

-Caribbean ports.

-The Panama Canal: Built by the US and in operation since 1914, the 48 mi is a maior canal trade international and shipping hub. linking the Pacific and Atlantic oceans. Δ \$5.3 billion